sisily/HW2-sisily/HW3_sisily.md

 ## [1] 43
 ```

-## Reproduce the Figure 2 of the paper using heatmap:
+## Reproduce Figure 2 of the paper using heatmap

-### Step 1: calculate the z value of each probes
+### Step 1: Calculate the z value of each probe

+This will allow us to manually apply z-score scaling.

 ```r